googlefonts/googlefonts.github.io/gf-guide/tools.md

 You can verify which Python version is installed by running: `python --version`.
 You may find Python 3 under `python3 --version`.
 (Same applies for `pip`/`pip3`)

 If you already find a Python 3 version installed, you could first confirm its location by running `which python`.
-The resulting path will help identify whether it was installed using Homebrew or from the package downloaded from the Python site and thus consult the best way to update it if needed.
+The resulting path will help identify whether it was installed using Homebrew or from the package downloaded from the Python site and so you can consult the best way to update it if needed.

 There are many implementations of Python.
 CPython is the reference one written in C, which provides a high level of compatibility with Python packages.
-PyPy is an interpreter focused on optimization as it runs generally faster, but it does not guarantee compatibility with all Python packages, so we recomend using the former.
+PyPy is an interpreter focused on optimization as it runs generally faster, but it does not guarantee compatibility with all Python packages, so we recommend using the former.

 To install the **CPython** implementation: